cezar-r/music_genre_identifier/README.md

 2.  **Running the Models**

-- To get the best results we possibly can, data is run over every single model.
+- To get the best results possible, every model is utilized.
 After doing this, I used an ensemble (or voting system) using each of these models to cast a vote.
 The mode of the votes is the final guess for the ensemble model.

 ## Results